 money will be split - 1st - 60%, 2nd - 30%, and 3rd - 10%.
 Total points can be used to break ties to determine top six.

-- All fines and transaction charges will be put
+- All fines and transaction charges will

-into the BAFL party fund.
+be put into the BAFL party fund.

-- All losers will pay the league office, and all
+- All losers will pay the league office,

-winners will be paid by the league office.
+and all winners will be paid by the league office.

 - Money from the total points system is derived

-as losers pay all losses and winners getting 85% of all winnings, with the party fund getting the
+as losers pay all losses and winners getting 85% of all winnings, with the party fund getting

-- Each team will be assessed a "goat" tax, which
+- Each team will be assessed a "goat" tax,

-scored had they been perfectly played.
+have scored had they been perfectly played.
 Each such goat point will be assessed 3 cents towards the party fund.

 - After the conclusion of the NFL season, BAFL owners